yakupyazicioglu/react/CONTRIBUTING.md

 ## Releases

-This project uses [Semantic Release](https://github.com/semantic-release/semantic-release) to automate package publishing when making changes to the `main` or `alpha` branch.
+This project uses [Semantic Release](https://github.com/semantic-release/semantic-release) to automate package publishing when making changes to the `main` or `next` branch.

 Please note that the version published will depend on your commit message structure.
 Make sure to review and follow the instructions in the [Committing](#committing) section before committing.

-Before the first major release we develop against an `alpha` branch which is constantly published to [NPM](https://www.npmjs.com/package/@warp-ds/react) and [Eik]( ) using an `alpha` tag (e.g. `1.0.0-alpha.1`).
+This project is continuously published to [NPM](https://www.npmjs.com/package/@warp-ds/react) and [Eik](https://assets.finn.no/pkg/@warp-ds/react) using a `next` tag (e.g. `1.1.0-next.1`).
-Anyone needing to start using the package before the first major release can install the `alpha` version while waiting for the first stable version.
+Anyone needing to use the latest changes of this package can point to the `next` version while waiting for the stable release.

-TODO: When the first stable release is done, the `alpha` branch should possibly be renamed `next` to implement releasing a `next` tag from that branch instead of `alpha`.

-A stable release from the `main` branch is basically done by just opening a pull request from `alpha` to `main` and then make sure to *merge* commit the pull request.
+A stable release from the `main` branch is basically done by just opening a pull request from `next` to `main` and then make sure to _merge_ commit the pull request.
-Never squash to `main` to prevent losing history and commit messages from all commits to `alpha`.
+Never squash to `main` to prevent losing history and commit messages from all commits to `next`.

-To avoid git history divergence between `alpha` and `main`, when a stable release from `main` results in a semantic-release-bot commit being pushed to `main`, a GitHub action automatically rebase `alpha` to `origin/main` after every release from `main`.
+To avoid git history divergence between `next` and `main`, when a stable release from `main` results in a semantic-release-bot commit being pushed to `main`, a GitHub action automatically rebase `next` to `origin/main` after every release from `main`.

 ( For reference, see this rfc in Fabric-ds: [RFC: Fabric Releases and Release Schedule](https://github.com/fabric-ds/issues/blob/779d59723993c13d62374516259602d967da56ca/rfcs/0004-releases.md) )